-This conference aims to bring a spotlight on the need to put women’s mental health needs in the global development agenda, focusing particularly on women in low income countries.
+Our overall aim is to bring a spotlight on the need to put women’s mental health needs in the global development agenda.
 In order to ensure successful strategies for working with women and girls, it is necessary to scrutinise the contexts, relationships and politics within which women create meaning and social identities in low income countries.
 As we assess these women, we note that they exist with multiple marginalised identities and must live with numerous systems of oppression and discrimination, thereby increasing their vulnerability to trauma.
 Globally, poverty disproportionately affects women, who account for 70% of the world’s poor (UNDP, 1997, cited in WHO, 2000).

 In addition, the World Health Organisation(WHO) notes that ‘the unequal and precarious economic situations is heightened amongst women in Africa, where the intersection of colonialism, conflict and natural disaster, harmful gender norms, the debt and economic crisis, gender inequalities, and gender based violence are ever present.
 Intersectionality scholars argue that these systems of oppression are mutually reinforcing mechanisms of control and discrimination and women are trapped through the generations.